notofonts/ol-onal/fontbakery/notofonts-NotoSerifTest-googlefonts-report.md

 * 🔥 **FAIL** <p>OS/2 sTypoLineGap is not equal to 0.</p>
 <p><em>Overridden</em>: This check was originally a WARN but was
-overridden by the ufo profile:
+overridden by the universal profile:
 For Google Fonts, all messages from this check are considered FAILs.</p>
  [code: OS/2]